1936 24 Hours of Le Mans: Regulations

 The AIACR had introduced the new 750 kg Grand Prix Formula in 1934.
 It had taken a year, but the state-sponsored German teams of Mercedes-Benz and Auto Union now dominated racing.
 The formerly pre-eminent teams of Alfa Romeo, Maserati and Bugatti had tried to compete but were quite out-classed.
 After two years with no success, the Automobile Club de France (ACF) decided not to hold the French Grand Prix to the AIACR formula.
 That meant, of course, that it was no longer part of the European Championship, but in a period of growing international tensions, the ACF wanted to return French national pride in their motorsport.

 Their answer was to run the Grand Prix to its own, new regulations – open to two-seater, open-top cars matching the manufacturers' public purchase catalogues.
 There were no limits placed on engine-capacity nor weight, however supercharging was prohibited.
 At least 20 had to have been built by January 1, 1936, or in the process of being built.

 This was strongly supported by French motor-industry and followed a similar ban on supercharged cars by the British RAC for the 1934 International Tourist Trophy.
-The Le Mans race was schedule two weeks before the French Grand Prix and the Automobile Club de l'Ouest (ACO) promptly ratified that ACF-regulation cars would be given entry.
+The Le Mans race was scheduled two weeks before the French Grand Prix and the Automobile Club de l'Ouest (ACO) promptly ratified that ACF-regulation cars would be given entry.
 They did choose to keep the racing-classes from the previous year.
 They also allowed superchargers, but raised the equivalency calculation of capacity from x1.4 to x1.6.

 Entries

 The changes by the ACF in turn provided the incentive for probably the strongest Le Mans entry list to date.
 This meant that French cars once again had the very real prospect of outright victory.
 A dozen cars came from the ACF regulations – from Delahaye, Delage and Talbot-Lago.
 The new Bugatti was not ready though.
 Of the 58 cars, fully 30 could be classed as works, or works-supported, entries, representing 13 manufacturers.
 It also saw the entry of Adler, only the second German manufacturer to enter Le Mans.

-From the previous year’s race, there were sixteen cars entering for the Coupe Bienniale.
+From the previous year's race, there were sixteen cars entering for the Coupe Bienniale.

-Official Entry list
+Official entry list

-List taken from Quentin Spurring’s book, officially licensed by the ACO.
+List taken from Quentin Spurring's book, officially licensed by the ACO.
 It references the ACO archives which had a provisional numbering by an official.
 Normally sorted by engine capacity, there are several cars out of the regular sequence that would have been corrected for the final race entry list.